14 stages of the loan cycle every student goes through

 You know your Student Loan payment is due the next day.
 And, it's technically already tomorrow.
 Why wait until you wake up in the morning?

 You can almost feel the sense of camaraderie in student halls as you all refresh your phones and head promptly to the

 Feeling like a small-scale millionaire

-Even if you're not tempted by the lure of material goods and all the chocolate you could ever want, it can be extremely hard to say no to the night of your life in the campus bar.
+Even if you're not tempted by the lure of material goods and all the chocolate you could ever want, it can be extremely hard to say no to the night of your life in the local bar.

-Wondering exactly why you bought ALL the things
+Wondering why you bought unnecessary things

 Feeling extremely poor and vowing to budget